anandijain/fusion-models/README.md

 # houses some fusion models
+9/21 plan

+* drill holes into bottom plate for mounting
+* mount assembly to wood flatform
+* print maybe end stream
+* write the code that does a test where it shoots, rotates 90 degrees left and shoots again goes back right and shoots
+* 2 axis design?

+done:
+* model solenoid with fusion sheet metal (30 mins)
+* update model of yaw only to work with solenoid ()

 9/13/24
 todo:
-  * design the feeder for just one shot (for now) using time of flight and a servo
   * hopper design
   * 2 axis bldc cad
   * record video of brushed stall in pitch

+done:
+  * design the feeder for just one shot (for now) using time of flight and a servo
   * obs teleport
   * make a better prompt for kcl and really stress test it
   * write some thorough notes on zoo.dev what i like and dont
-done:

 feeder fixes: